≡ Menu

 Diagnosing Discospondylitis in Dogs

-If you suspect that your dog has discospondylitis then the only one who can really do the diagnosis is a vet.
-Usually, he or she will have to rule out a few other possible conditions such as:
+If you suspect your dog has discospondylitis, then the only one who can diagnose is a vet.
+Usually, they will have to rule out a few other possible conditions, such as:

-• Invertebral disk disease: this is also referred to as herniated di cos thoracolumbar disc disease
+• Intervertebral disk disease: This is also referred to as herniated di cos thoracolumbar disc disease

 • And back pain without neurologic signs could be due to this.